fene20/memory-game/README.md

 - Add a blank JS file to check out repo functionality.
 - Losing files from gitpod.
 - 7th May 2021 23:15

+- Add text to game.js file to check out repo functionality.
+- 8th May 2021 13:09